ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

   let cloudantApiPassword = "995f34498cb918334c7f0b962b8e973ced13003d"
   ```

+Checkpoint: **Run your app.** As always do not worry about compiler warnings from third-party, open source libraries.

-Checkpoint: **Run your app.** In the console log, you should see messages indicating a successful pull replication.
+In the console log, you should see messages indicating a successful pull replication.
 If everything is in order, proceed with these instructions.
 If you have a problem with compilation or replication, compare your code carefully to the code from [part 2][part-2].

 If you download the prepared project, when you first open it with Xcode, you may see warnings about *CDTDatastore* and related names.
 This will go away on its own once Xcode has indexed the project. **Wait for Xcode to index** the project.
 Then, **run a build (Command-B)**.
 When that completes, you will know that everything is working correctly.